kennedysgarage/kennedysgarage/_posts/2014-09-05-per-scholas-keynote-speaker.md

   <li>Never worry about the past and don't let it drag you down.
 Look forward and stay focused.</li>
   <li>Exercise or stretch daily.
 This does a lot for the mind and body that you won’t understand until you stop doing it.</li>
   <li>Your body is a machine: what you put in it will be what you get out of it.</li>
   <li>As an adult you have no one to blame from this point on besides yourself.
-No more excuses about why you are not the man or women you want to be.</li>
+No more excuses about why you are not the man or woman you want to be.</li>
   <li>Having trouble sleeping?
 Go read a book or do something to educate yourself.
 It takes a lot of effort to learn new things.
 Your brain will get tired and you’ll easily fall asleep.</li>
   <li>It’s okay to fail.
 It’s actually a good thing.
 You only become a failure when you learn why you failed in the first place and do nothing to ensure it doesn’t happen again.</li>
   <li>Avoid non-contact social interactions while working.
 For example, don’t check your phone every 5 minutes.
 Nothing is that important and it makes you look like you don’t care about your job.</li>